Residents of Lewis, Mason or Thurston County: Apply early for WA Cares. Join the interest list. Act Now.

 Are You an Unpaid Family Caregiver?
 We Are Here to Help.

-We support unpaid family caregivers in Lewis, Mason, and Thurston Counties as they assist adults living with aging, brain change or disability.
+We support unpaid family caregivers in Lewis, Mason, and Thurston counties as they help adults experiencing brain change, disability, and more.

-Family caregiving covers a broad range of tasks and responsibilities.
-Duties may include meal deliveries or preparation, helping give medications and help with daily activities such as bathing, dressing, and getting in and out of a car.
+Family caregiving can involve preparing or delivering meals, helping with medications, and supporting daily activities such as bathing, dressing, and getting in and out of a car.

-These responsibilities may have occurred quite suddenly, such as after a fall or injury.
-It may have started slowly when the person you care for started to exhibit signs of memory loss and you are now overwhelmed with this role.
-Quite often, unpaid caregivers perform their duties out of love or a sense of family obligation.
-Caring for another while balancing a full-time job or family of your own can make it even tougher.
-Making adjustments and providing for your own health are keys to managing the all-important role of caregiver.
+Often, unpaid family caregivers help out of love or a sense of responsibility.
+Caring for another while balancing a full-time job or family of your own can make things even tougher.
+Making adjustments and providing for your own health are important parts of being a caregiver.

-We encourage you to contact us to get connected with one of our Family Caregiver Specialists who can provide more information on our different programs, services, educational opportunities and resources.
+We encourage you to contact us so we can connect you with a Family Caregiver Specialist.
+They can share more about programs, services, classes, and other valuable resources.

 Grandparent holding young grandson, who is wearing a mask and cape, on shoulders